jeremyhodges/jeremyhodges/README.md

 We even had the opportunity to work with MSNBC on the first ever streamed Olympics.
 Microsoft was developing Silverlight at the time and we solutioned and provided a backend platform for most of the player analytics.
 This is before the days of Azure and most of Microsoft's internal teams much prefered working with us vs the Microsoft.com team.
 Our company was made up of 95% software engineers and we built our business on the philosophy of building [Raving Fans](https://smile.amazon.com/dp/B00I61QNBU/)--a principal I still carey within me in everything I do.

 Next I gave the startup thing a shot.
 I bootstrapped a concept I called "just in time digital media production."
-It was a platform for Fortune 500 companies to quickly get independent/freelance artists, directors, etc. to product media content for their products.
+It was a platform for Fortune 500 companies to quickly get independent/freelance artists, directors, etc. to produce media content for their products.
 I was fortunate enough to land Lowe's Home Improvement as a client and have over 150 projects run through our platform.
 Unfortunately, sales and building a client-base were not my strength and I eventually found I did not have a sustainable business.
 During this time period I had often been asked to consult with Lowe's, Belk, and others to help guide major e-commerce and OmniChannel direction and decisions.

 In 2015, I found myself needing to go back into the workforce.
 My partner and I shutdown the company and I went to work for an [e-commerce company in SC](https://www.fast-growing-trees.com/).
 It was an intimate and fast-paced environment.
 I found myself back in the early days of my career, rewriting their e-commerce platform, CRM, and inventory management system.
 The company was already heavily invested in the LAMP stack and had quickly grown into the tens of millions of dollars in annual revenue.
 My primary job was to prepare their technical stack and processes for an acquisition in the hundreds of millions.